 Installing a heat pump system involves several critical steps to ensure it operates efficiently and effectively:

-• Site Evaluation: The installation team will assess your home to determine the best location for the heat pump system.
+- Site Evaluation: The installation team will assess your home to determine the best location for the heat pump system.
 This includes evaluating the outdoor space for the placement of the outdoor unit and identifying the optimal location for the indoor unit.
 The area must be prepared before the new heat pump is set in place, including leveling the ground and possibly replacing the pad.
+Maintaining 18 inches of clearance around your outdoor unit ensures optimal airflow.
 The installation team should lay down floor protection and get tools and equipment in place before starting work.
+After installation, gently rinsing the outdoor coils and fins with a garden hose can help remove dirt and debris, improving airflow and system efficiency.

 Finding a Qualified Installer